eonil/swift-hamt/README.md

 ![Get Performance](PerfTool/Get.png)

 Here's another performance comparison with copying B-Tree.
+Random 64-bit integer keys and values were used.
 Naive copying of `Swift.Dictionary` is not drawn here because it takes too much time and couldn't finish the benchmark.

 ![CRUD Performance](PerfTool/CRUD.png)

-For small dataset, naive copying of `Swift.Dictionary` works better, but as copying cost increases linearly, it is no longer efficieny after 1,000-5,000 items.
+For small dataset, naive copying of `Swift.Dictionary` works better, but as copying cost increases linearly, it is no longer efficient after 1,000-5,000 items.

 Therefore, `HAMT` is better if you need a persistent hash-based associative array data structure that can grow more than several thousands.